Benign Overfitting in Linear Classifiers with a Bias Term: Introduction

 \section{Introduction}

-The success of modern, highly overparameterized machine learning models has challenged the classical statistical trade-off between model complexity and generalization.
-Observations in deep learning revealed that models trained to perfectly interpolate training data, even when noisy, can still achieve excellent performance on unseen data \citep{Zhang2017, Belkin2019}.
-This phenomenon, termed "benign overfitting," has spurred significant theoretical investigation.

-While initially observed in complex neural networks, benign overfitting has been identified in various simpler settings, including linear regression \citep{Bartlett2020, Hastie2022}, kernel methods \citep{Liang2020}, and linear classification.
-In the context of linear classification, research has focused on understanding the generalization properties of the maximum margin classifier (which is the limit of gradient descent on the logistic loss for separable data, see \citet{Soudry2018}).
-Several studies have established conditions for benign overfitting in specific data models, often relying on Gaussian or sub-Gaussian mixture assumptions \citep{Chatterji2021, Cao2021, Wang2022}.
+Highly overparameterized models can interpolate noisy training data and still generalize well \citep{Zhang2017, Belkin2019}.
+This behavior, called benign overfitting, has been studied in linear regression \citep{Bartlett2020, Hastie2022}, kernel methods \citep{Liang2020}, and linear classification.
+In classification, much of the theory concerns the maximum margin classifier.
+For separable data it is the direction obtained by running gradient descent on logistic or exponential loss \citep{Soudry2018}, so its generalization properties are a natural benchmark for interpolating linear methods.
+Existing guarantees often assume Gaussian or sub-Gaussian mixtures \citep{Chatterji2021, Cao2021, Wang2022}.

-Recently, \citet{Hashimoto2025} provided a comprehensive analysis under a broad class of non-sub-gaussian mixture distributions (formally defined later as Model EM), significantly relaxing previous assumptions regarding sub-Gaussianity and isotropy, and identifying phase transitions in the test error.
-However, a critical limitation persists across this body of literature: the analysis is generally restricted to \textit{homogeneous} linear classifiers—models that do not include a bias (intercept) term.
-In practice, \textit{inhomogeneous} classifiers, which incorporate a bias term, are standard.
-The impact of this bias term on the dynamics of benign overfitting within this general framework remains uncharacterized.
-As noted by \citet{Hashimoto2025}, extending their analysis to the inhomogeneous case requires a specific modification of the feature space, but the consequences of this modification were not explored.

-This paper addresses this gap by extending the theoretical framework of \citet{Hashimoto2025} to the inhomogeneous setting.
-We investigate how the inclusion of a bias term affects the conditions required for benign overfitting in both noiseless and noisy scenarios.
-Our analysis reveals that the bias term introduces perturbations to the normalized Gram matrix of the features.
-To maintain the near-orthogonality essential for benign overfitting, these perturbations must be controlled, leading to stricter requirements on the dimensionality of the data (captured by the trace of the covariance matrix, $\Tr(\Sigma)$) relative to the sample size $n$.
+\citet{Hashimoto2025} weakened these assumptions substantially.
+Working with a broad non-sub-Gaussian mixture model (Model EM below), they obtained test-error bounds and identified phase transitions without requiring sub-Gaussianity or isotropy.
+Like most of this literature, however, their analysis is for \textit{homogeneous} classifiers, i.e., without a bias term.
+In practice one almost always includes an intercept. \citet{Hashimoto2025} note that the inhomogeneous case can be reduced to the homogeneous one by appending a constant feature, but they leave open what that augmentation does to the conditions for benign overfitting.